rnmourao/udacity/nanodegree/deep-reinforcement-learning/banana-collector/README.md

     Please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-6. Place the file into udacity-bananas folder, and unzip (or decompress) the file.
+6. Place the file into banana-collector folder, and unzip (or decompress) the file.

 7. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `drlnd` environment.
 ```bash